leonmavr/leonmavr.github.io/_posts/2024-06-10-Swains-histogram-backprojection.md

 $\omega_1 = Pr(C_1) = \sum\limits_{i=k}^{L-1} p_i = 1 - \omega(k)$

-The goal is to express the variance of each class in terms of $k$ so we calculate their means first
+The goal is to express the variance of each class in terms of $k$ so we calculate their means first.
+Each class is treated independently when calculating its means so the conditional probability is used.

 $\mu_0 = \sum\limits_{i=0}^{k-1} i \, Pr(i\|C_0)$